 Go Green Galveston: Curbside Recycling

-Once a week, a pickup truck stops in front of my house and empties my green container full of beer cans, Diet Coke cans, plastic water bottles, wine bottles, and the packing styrofoam & cardboard from internet orders.
+Once a week, a truck stops in front of my house and empties my container full of beer cans, Diet Coke cans, plastic water bottles, & cardboard (lots of cardboard from Amazon boxes).

-Go Green Galveston is a service of Galveston Urban Ministries and is designed to bring awareness to the environment, create jobs, and maintain the beauty of the island.
+Go Green Galveston is a local service designed to bring awareness to the environment, create jobs, and maintain the beauty of the island.
 Since the city does not offer curbside recycling, I think this is just great.

-The cost is only $10 per month with a $25 setup, which gets you the green recycling container.
-They pick up on Tuesday, Wednesday, or Thursday, depending on your island location.
+The cost is only $15 per month with a $35 setup, which gets you the recycling container.

 Mardi Gras Beads - After the Pawty